pinojs/pino/README.md

-Due to Node's single-threaded event-loop, it's highly recommended that sending, alert triggering, reformatting and all forms of log processing is conducted in a separate process.
-In Pino parlance we call all log processors "transports", and recommend that the transports be run as separate processes, piping the stdout of the application to the stdin of the transport.
+Due to Node's single-threaded event-loop, it's highly recommended that sending, alert triggering, reformatting and all forms of log processing be conducted in a separate process or thread.

+In Pino terminology we call all log processors "transports", and recommend that the transports be run in a worker thread using our `pino.transport` API.

 For more details see our [Transports⇗](docs/transports.md) document.